 The Riding Academy of NJ is proud to offer the following Motorcycle Safety Foundation Courses;

-1) The Basic RiderCourse (BRC1) which is designed for beginning, entry level riders and others who want to get a motorcycle license/endorsement and for Read More (and see below).
+1) The Basic RiderCourse (BRC1).
+This 18-hour course is designed for beginning, entry level riders and others who want to get a motorcycle license/endorsement and for Read More (and see below).

-2) The Introductory Motorcycle Experience (IME) which is designed for those beginners who have never driven a clutch vehicle and want to get some practice before taking the BRC1.
+2) The Introductory Motorcycle Experience (IME).
+This 2-hour session is designed for those beginners who have never driven a clutch vehicle and want to get some practice before taking the BRC1.
 Read More.

-3) The Additional Practice Riding Course (ABRC) which is designed for those who want extra practice after taking the BRC1 and for Read More.
+3) The Additional Practice Riding Course (ABRC).
+This 4-hour course is designed for those who want extra practice after taking the BRC1 and for Read More.

-4) The Experienced RiderCourse (BRC2) which is designed for those who already have a motorcycle license/endorsement and want to further develop their riding skills on their own motorcycle and for Read More.
+4) The Experienced RiderCourse (BRC2).
+This 1-day course is designed for those who already have a motorcycle license/endorsement and want to further develop their riding skills on their own motorcycle and for Read More.

 Basic RiderCourse Information